 I am so excited to share today's recipe with you.
 Several people have written to me over the past year asking if I could make my grillable gluten free pizza crust in a grain-free version.
 With this grain-free version, you have the additional options of making your pizza paleo as well!

 Grab a few simple ingredients, all of your favorite toppings, and a cold bottle of CK Mondavi's Pinot Grigio.
 It pairs beautifully with pizza!
 I made these pizzas personal pizza sized, that way everyone can choose their favorite toppings!

 Have you tried using fruit as a topping on pizza?
 I love to use fruit on pizzas, almost as much as vegetables.
 My kids laugh, but when they tasted the ham and pear pizza they really liked it!
 I think I may have them convinced to try more fruity options.

-There are lots of ways you can make a pizza crust grain free.
+There are lots of ways you can make a pizza crust grain-free.
 Many people use almond flour, coconut flour, or a combination of the two.
-I know a lot of my readers are gluten free and nut free, so I wanted to create a grain free option without almond flour.
+I know a lot of my readers are gluten free and nut-free, so I wanted to create a truly easy grain-free option without almond flour.

 For this paleo pizza crust, I used a combination of Cassava Flour and Tapioca Starches.
 If you are not strictly paleo, you can also add cheese like parmesan to the crust as well for extra flavor.

 The first step to make this grain-free pizza crust is to add the Cassava flour, arrowroot starch, parmesan cheese, basil, and salt in a large mixing bowl.
 Use a whisk to blend thoroughly.